 Products available for sale in the US are capsules and powder.
-Our products are FDA compliant, and the company has a licence, granted by the Australian Government’s Department of Health Therapeutic Goods Administration (TGA) to import kava as a complementary medicine.
-The company also has HACCP/Good Manufacturing Practice certification.
+Our products are compliant with US regulations, and the company has listed kava products as complementary medicines in the Australian Register of Therapeutic Goods.

 FREQUENTLY ASKED QUESTIONS

 WHICH KAVA PRODUCTS ARE AVAILABLE FOR SALE AND CONSUMPTION IN AUSTRALIA?

 WHAT ARE THE SIDE EFFECTS OF TAKING KAVA REGULARLY?